 A thick mattress of soft lichen makes sitting or kneeling to pick blueberries quite comfortable.
 There is also an abundance of lingonberry (low bush cranberry) along with crowberries and, here and there, cloudberries.

 We have begun to get the lay of the land.
 For about three weeks in mid-July, a nearly steady stream of tens of thousands of salmon ascended the Newhalen River.
 The fish get temporarily bottlenecked at The Rapids – a spectacular piece of unnavigable white water that forces the salmon close to the banks were anglers (such as ourselves) attempt to get a fly into their mouths.
 Where there are salmon there are bears, and although we haven’t seen any yet, there are signs of their presence.
-We have seen a couple of foxes, a set of moose tracks, and a number of interesting birds in including ospreys, merlins and loons.
+We have seen a couple of foxes, a set of moose tracks, and a number of interesting birds including ospreys, merlins and loons.
 The landscape is a mix of tundra with berry patches everywhere (and I mean everywhere) and taiga forest predominated by black spruce and some white spruce.
 The horizon is shaped by mountains.

 With very limited roads, Hondas (ATVs/quads) are a great way to get out and explore.
-There are extensive trail systems lacing the area.
+There are extensive trail systems lacing through the area.

 With only a few miles of road and no practical way in or out of the village except by plane, this is till the Alaska bush.
 But coming from truly remote Arctic villages such as Shishmaref and Point Hope as well as Chignik Lake nearly 300 miles down the Alaska Peninsula, Newhalen and its sister village five miles up the road, Iliamna, are like no bush village we’ve lived in.
 Some of the roads here are paved!
 This is a hub for commercial fishermen, sport anglers and eco-tourists, and as such, the area has a decidedly cosmopolitan feel about it.
 Fairly large planes fly in and out, there is a modern, fully-staffed health clinic, a small grocer and a slightly larger, exceptionally well-stocked general store that carries everything from food to hardware to clothing with even a little fishing tackle in the mix.
 And get this: we can now get same-day delivery from Costco.
 It almost feels like cheating.
 “Cush Bush,” we’ve heard it called.
 Or “Bush Lite.”